xavisjnr/venn_project/README.md

 ## Prerequisits

-1. A wallet with some at Holesky ETH in it
+- A wallet with some at Holesky ETH in it, if you need testnet tokens, you can get them from a faucet such as [Google Faucet](https://cloud.google.com/application/web3/faucet/ethereum/holesky)

 ## Step 0 / Setup

-Let's make sure everything works as-is before we start to tinker with this project:
+Before we dive into integrating Venn, let’s ensure the demo dApp is correctly set up and everything works as expected.

+Follow these steps to get started:

 1. **Clone the Repo** 🖥️